 One interesting point about Wesley was that he preached to those who would have been considered outcasts within society and sold his books so cheaply that even poor people could buy them.
 Something to think about in the current Christian climate and a good role model for us all there.

 However, there are some other interesting points about Wesley’s theology that many within Evangelical Christianity would disagree with for various reasons.

 Additionally, these days, apparently Methodists don’t believe that The Bible is flawless, which differs to fundamental evangelical belief.

 Finally, the concept of “sinless perfectionism” is something that Wesley held to: that, the Christian can live in a state free from all sin in this world before reaching heaven (but then others say he didn’t actually believe this).
-Still… other others would say that there is no complete freedom from sin until we reach ‘home’, namely, heaven.
+Still… plenty of people disagree with Wesley’s supposed theology and say that there is no complete freedom from sin until we reach ‘home’, namely, heaven.

 So there are a number of Wesleyan/Methodist differences to consider when comparing it to other branches of Protestant Christianity.
 Although, there is one thing I haven’t yet mentioned about the Wesley brothers: the music.

 If you want to rent-a-crowd who can sing, go get yourself a bunch of Methodists (is that the correct collective noun?) and enjoy the harmonies.
 For example…

 Yours in methodicalness,